visualbis/VV-Docs/docs/user-guide/onboard-info.md

 BI Hub User guide is written for any BI Hub user that is configured in the BI Hub platform.

-This guide will help you understand and use the BI Hub application and it's features.
+This guide will help you understand and use the BI Hub application and its features.

 ## Log-in to BI Hub application